open-component-model/ocm-spec/doc/proposal/07-signing.md

 ## Digests

-Digests are used for componentReferences and resources to indicate a hash for their content.
+Digests are used for `componentReferences` and `resources` to indicate a hash for their content.

 Fields:
 digest:
-  - hashAlgorithm: Hash algorithm used, e.g. 'sha256'
+  - `hashAlgorithm`: Hash algorithm used, e.g. 'sha256'
-  - normalisationAlgorithm: normalisation Algorithm, defines which subset of the data is used as normalised representation
+  - `normalisationAlgorithm`: normalisation algorithm, defines which subset of the data is used as normalised representation
-  - value: the digest value for the normalised data as defined by normalisationAlgorithm with the hash algorithm defined by hashAlgorithm
+  - `value`: the digest value for the normalised data as defined by `normalisationAlgorithm` with the hash algorithm defined by hashAlgorithm

 ## Signatures

 The component descriptor may have a list of signatures on root level.
 A signature can be identified by its name.
 It follows this schema:

 ```
 signatures:
   - name: name of the signature.
 Used to identify the signature when verifying.